6 Best Retirement Investing Strategies for Gen Z Workers

 You can use the money to pay your health insurance deductibles, copayments, prescription drugs, over-the-counter medications, certain drugstore items, vision and dental care, eyeglasses, prescription sunglasses and many other expenses.
 There’s no use-it-or-lose-it rule: You can keep building up the savings for the future.
 If you use it for non-medical expenses, you’ll have to pay taxes and a 20% penalty.
 But that penalty disappears at age 65, when there are even more ways to use the money tax-free — in addition to other medical expenses, after you turn 65 you can also use the money tax-free to pay premiums for Medicare Part B, Part D and Medicare Advantage plans (you can’t make new HSA contributions after you enroll in Medicare, but you can still use money you already accumulated in the account).

-To qualify to make HSA contributions in 2022 you must have a health insurance policy with a deductible of at least $1,400 for self-only coverage or $2,800 for family coverage.
-As long as you have an HSA-eligible health insurance policy — whether through an employer or on your own — you can contribute up to $3,650 to the HSA for 2022 if you have self-only coverage, or $7,300 for family coverage.
+As long as you have an HSA-eligible health insurance policy — whether through an employer or on your own — you can contribute up to $3,850 to the HSA for 2023 if you have self-only coverage, or $7,750 for family coverage.
 If you have a high-deductible policy at work, your employer may contribute money to your account — many employers add $500 or more to HSAs for employees who choose a high-deductible health insurance policy.

 6. Match Your Investments to Your Long-Term Plan